-There are hundreds of varieties of edible grapes in the world.
-In fact, there’s a fantastic list of grapes from UC Davis which currently has 594 varieties with 2345 different individual cultivars — and that’s just the more popularly cultivated edible kinds!
+There are hundreds of edible grape varieties in the world.
+There’s a fantastic list of grapes from UC Davis, which currently has 594 varieties with 2345 individual cultivars — and that’s just the more popularly cultivated edible kinds!

 Overall, there are 79 species of grape in the Vitis family, and not all of them provide fruit that’s edible to humans.